-International talks over the return of Rohingya refugees to Myanmar have taken place over the last two years.
-Another proposal would see the relocation of as many as 100,000 Rohingya refugees in Cox’s Bazar to the island of Bhasan Char which, like much of Bangladesh, is especially vulnerable to rising sea levels) went into effect in December 2020.
+International talks over the return of Rohingya refugees to Myanmar have taken place over the last three years.
+A proposal to relocate an estimated 100,000 Rohingya refugees in Cox’s Bazar to the island of Bhasan Char (which, like much of Bangladesh, is especially vulnerable to rising sea levels) went into effect in December 2020.
 By December 2021, over 20,000 Rohingya had been moved to what Human Rights Watch describes as a “prison island.”

 Concern’s Response to the Rohingya Crisis